 EBC Trek Distance

-More importantly, you have to finish this entire trekking within 12 days.
-But we are flexible, so you can make your itineraries yourself if you want to cut off or add the days to the itinerary, crafted by Rising Adventure.
+More importantly, you have to finish this entire trek within 12 days.
+But we are flexible, so you can make your itinerary yourself if you want to cut off or add days to the itinerary, crafted by Rising Adventure.

-This 12 days Everest base camp trek itinerary includes two days of rest for proper acclimatization.
-Because if you are not well acclimatized, you may be suffered from high altitude sickness.
+This 12-day Everest base camp trek itinerary includes two days of rest for proper acclimatization.
+Because if you are not well acclimatized, you may suffer from high-altitude sickness.
 And you have to cross the 5000 meters elevation above sea level.
-Therefore, we have designed the EBC trek itinerary concerning these factors.
+Therefore, we have designed the EBC trek itinerary considering these factors.

 Everest Base Camp Trek Cost